FAQ’s on Fertilizers / Frequently Asked Questions About Fertilizers

 What type of fertilizers do farmers use and why?

 Farmers use different fertilizers based on the plant they are growing because each plant or crop has a varying level of nutrient requirement and understanding the differences in the needs of plants is very important while fertilizing the crops.
-The major type of fertilizer used by most of the farmers is the NPK type chemical based fertilizer.
+The major type of fertilizer used by most of farmers is the NPK type chemical-based fertilizer.
 Other than this, farmers also use organic or natural fertilizers if they are growing organic food or if the plant exclusively needs organic elements.

-It is very clearly known that after years of cultivation on the same land or due to the adverse weather conditions, the fertility of the soil is lost, i.e. the essential nutrients required by the crops are not supplied adequately by the soil.
-So under such circumstances to help the plants have a healthy growth and productivity, it is important to supplement the soil with the deficient nutrients which is why farmers use fertilizers.
+It is very clearly known that after years of cultivation on the same land or due to adverse weather conditions, the fertility of the soil is lost, i.e. the essential nutrients required by the crops are not supplied adequately by the soil.
+So under such circumstances to help the plants have healthy growth and productivity, it is important to supplement the soil with deficient nutrients which is why farmers use fertilizers.

 What are some examples of organic fertilizers?

 Organic fertilizers used for vegetable gardens or farms are compost, compost tea, herbivore manure, fish and seaweed emulsions, and vermicompost.
 Some other natural organic fertilizers available are alfalfa meal, bat guano, corn gluten meal, chicken manure, green sand, soybean meal, blood meal, bone meal, feather meal and fish meal.

 What are the advantages of fertilizers?

 - They are easy to store and move because of the lightweight.